 It’s important to identify all liable parties in a drunk driving case to ensure that you are fairly compensated.
 But, since the laws regarding liability in drunk driving accidents can be so confusing, it’s best to let a personal injury attorney review your case to determine who is liable.

-Have you suffered a TBI due to the negligent acts of another person?
-If so, contact Carpenter, Zuckerman, & Rowley right away to discuss your case.
+Have you been injured in a drunk driving accident?
+If so, contact Carpenter, Zuckerman, & Rowley as soon as possible to discuss your case.
 Our team of personal injury attorneys will fight tirelessly to recover the compensation that you deserve.
-Let us handle the legal aspect of your case so you can focus solely on recovering from this devastating injury.
+Let us handle the legal aspect of your case so you can focus solely on recovering from your devastating injuries.